maxx89/sociamini/README.md

 sociamini
 =========

-socia mini is micro social networking engine devloped by pranjal pandey
+Sociamini is micro social networking engine devloped by pranjal pandey.
+It is in devlopment phase anfd cannot be used for production

 sociamini also contains
 --------------------------